Student Enablement Fund

 - The outcome of your application for DSA must be indicated to the Trustees.
 Please note that failure to provide this information may mean that your application will not be considered.

-- For recipients of DSA, additional awards from the Student Health Association Assistance Fund will generally be given only in exceptional circumstances.
+- For recipients of DSA, additional awards from the Student Enablement Fund will generally be given only in exceptional circumstances.

 - Please be aware that if you have been successful in receiving a DSA award you MUST include a full copy of the result.
 Failure to do this will mean we cannot process your application and it will automatically be rejected.

-- Please note that the maximum grant from the Student Health Association Assistance Fund is £500.
+- Please note that the maximum grant from the Student Enablement Fund is £500.
 (This is significantly less than the maximum amount that can be awarded as DSA.)
 We may need confirmation that funds are being sought from other sources if your requirements are greatly in excess of the amount we are able to award.

 - In addition, it is important to understand that we cannot award to all apparently eligible applicants because of the huge demand on our fund.